Cognigy/Documentation/docs/ai/installation/single-sign-on-saml2.md

 To enforce login with SSO, proceed as follows:

   - For shared SaaS installations, contact [Cognigy technical support](../../help/get-help.md).
-If you try to log in with your credentials, you receive an error message.
+If you try to log in with your credentials in the login page, you receive an error message.
 To log in, enter your email address and click **Sign in with SSO**.
   - For dedicated SaaS installations, contact [Cognigy technical support](../../help/get-help.md).
+You can enforce login with SSO for:
+    - The entire Cognigy.AI installation — the login with credentials is deactivated for all users.
+To log in, enter your email address in the login page and click **Sign in with SSO**.
+    - Specific organizations — if you try to log in with your credentials in the login page, you receive an error message.
+To log in, enter your email address and click **Sign in with SSO**.
+  - For on-premises installations, you can enforce login with SSO for:
-The login with credentials is deactivated.
-You can only log in by clicking the **Sign in with SSO** button.
+    - The entire Cognigy.AI installation —  set the `DEACTIVATE_NON_SSO_LOGIN` feature flag to `true`.
+The login with credentials is deactivated for all users.
+To log in, enter your email address in the login page and click **Sign in with SSO**.
-  - For on-premises installations, set the `DEACTIVATE_NON_SSO_LOGIN` feature flag to `true`.
-To enforce login via SSO for specific organizations, assign the `organization-id` to the `DEACTIVATE_NON_SSO_LOGIN_WHITELIST` environment variable in `values.yml`.
-To log in, you can only click the **Sign in with SSO** button.
+    - Specific organizations — set the `DEACTIVATE_NON_SSO_LOGIN` feature flag to `false` and assign the `organization-id` to the `DEACTIVATE_NON_SSO_LOGIN_WHITELIST` environment variable in `values.yml`.
+If you try to log in to the organizations you assigned to `DEACTIVATE_NON_SSO_LOGIN_WHITELIST`, you receive an error message.
+To log in, enter your email address and click the **Sign in with SSO** button.

 ## Log in with SSO